 -

-Longjing Roast Chicken - a rather toothsome, pepper-spiced whole roast chicken, scented with green tea leaves.
-It’s one of Chef Yu Bin’s signature dishes, although not exactly to my personal preference.
+Longjing Roast Chicken - pepper-spiced whole roast chicken, scented with green tea leaves.
+It’s one of Chef Yu Bin’s signature dishes, and perhaps the most ordered item on the menu.

-Dongpo Pork Belly - this is a classic Hangzhou braised pork dish which I’d always associated with Hangzhou’s legendary restaurant, Lou Wai Lou (founded 1848) on the edge of the picturesque West Lake.
+- Dongpo Pork Belly - this is a classic Hangzhou braised pork dish which I’d always associated with Hangzhou’s legendary restaurant, Lou Wai Lou (founded 1848 CE) on the edge of the picturesque West Lake.

-One of the best-known dishes in the Chinese culinary universe, the creation of this dish is attributed to poet-scholar and gastronome, Su Dongpo, well-known for his love of the culinary arts.
+One of the best-known dishes in the Chinese culinary universe, the creation of this dish is attributed to Song Dynasty poet-scholar and gastronome, Su Dongpo (1037 to 1101 CE), well-known for his love of the culinary arts.
 Legend has it that the dish was accidentally created when Su Dongbo forgot about a pot of pork which he’d left braising whilst he indulged in another of his passions: chess.
 The resultant slow-braised pork was exceptionally tender and aromatic.

-The dish, initially known as “Huizeng pork”, continued to evolved and its taste further refined, until it became famous as “Dongpo pork” in Hangzhou.
-There, Su Dongpo (who was the governor of Hangzhou twice: 1071–1074, and1089–1091), had rewarded workers who the West Lake by serving them with this dish.
+The dish, initially known as “Huizeng pork”, continued to evolve and its taste further refined, until it became famous as “Dongpo pork” in Hangzhou in the 11th-century.
+There, Su Dongpo (who was the governor of Hangzhou twice: 1071–1074, and1089–1091), had rewarded workers who worked on further beautifying and maintaining West Lake by serving them this dish.

 The version here at Longjing certainly looked the part: beautiful, mahogany-hued glossy cubes of rich, soy-baised fatty pork belly.
 But I’d tasted better - these weren’t exactly the melt-in-the-mouth tender ones I’d expected.